 Sterile drug compounding rooms are among the cleanest rooms in the healthcare environment and, as such, have had incredibly strict requirements for infection prevention management.
-The current version of national consensus standard USP 797, Pharmaceutical Compounding- Sterile Preparations, sets forth requirements for sterile compounding of both hazardous and non-hazardous drugs.
-This will be split in the future into separate documents: USP 800, which focuses solely on hazardous With proper monitoring processes in place, infection prevention professionals can better identify the root causes of contamination issues drugs (sterile and nonsterile and storage and handling); USP 797, which upon its revision will focus solely on nonhazardous sterile environments; and USP 795 for nonhazardous nonsterile environments.
+The current version of national consensus standard USP 797, Pharmaceutical Compounding-Sterile Preparations, sets forth requirements for sterile compounding of both hazardous and non-hazardous drugs.
+This will be split in the future into separate documents: USP 800, which focuses solely on hazardous drugs (sterile and nonsterile and storage and handling); USP 797, which upon its revision will focus solely on nonhazardous sterile environments; and USP 795 for nonhazardous nonsterile environments.